federicobaiocco/reviews-conv-neural-net/README.md

 ﻿# Reviews CNN

-Convolutional Neural Network for reviews classification.
+Convolutional Neural Network for reviews classification consumed by react app.
-There is a simple react app to test it this repository it as well.

 Run the project: